topos-protocol/topos/docs/architecture/addr_announcer.md

 # AddrAnnouncer

-This `AddrAnnouncer` is responsible for publishing on a time based the node addresses into the DHT.
+This `AddrAnnouncer` is responsible for making available the node addresses in the network by publishing on a time sensitive manner into the DHT.
 Its job is simple and pretty straightforward, publishing the addresses on the DHT to allow any node to request with the `PeerId` the addresses.

 ## General design